 The Inventories should be valued at the lower of cost and net realizable value whichever is less.
 Here we explained each and every measurement of Inventories like Cost of Inventories, Cost of Purchase, Costs of Conversion and Other Costs.

 Many of the cost of Inventories is comprise all the costs of Purchase and Cost of Conversion which is incurred in bringing the inventories to their present location and Condition.<

 The Costs of Purchase includes the Duties and taxes other than recoverable by the Enterprise from the Taxing Authorities.
 Some of the examples of Costs of Purchase is Freight Inwards, Expenditure, Trade Discounts, Rebates, Duty Drawbacks ..etc.<

 Costs of Conversion

-The Costs of conversion of inventories can directly related to the Units of Production and direct Labour.
-Cost of expenditure using for the Direct Production of any Product like wages, rent, Labour, charges …etc. The valuation of Inventories are valued through the system of allocation of resources.
+The Costs of conversion of inventories can directly be related to the Units of Production and Direct Labour.
+Cost of expenditure using for the Direct Production of any Product like wages, rent, Labour, charges …etc. The valuation of Inventories is valued through the system of allocation of resources.<

 Exclusions From the Cost of Inventories